jimratliff/GenoMac-user/README.md

 ### Configure 1Password for authentication with GitHub
 Note:
-- THe GenoMac-system repo will have installed both 1Password (the GUI app) and 1Password-CLI
+- The GenoMac-system repo will have installed both 1Password (the GUI app) and 1Password-CLI
 - The current repo (GenoMac-user) will previously have deployed dotfiles necessary for the integration of 1Password with GitHub authentication.

 #### Log into your 1Password account.
-1Password should at this point be the active app.
-If not, launch it and/or make it active.
+Launch 1Password and/or make it active.

 Log into my 1Password account.
+The best way to do this is:
+- When you launch the desktop 1Password app for the first time, it will prominently display a "Sign in" button.
+Click that.
+It will display a sign-in dialog box, including a QR code you can optionally use to make the sign-in process quicker.
+- Get your iPhone.
+  - Launch 1Password on iPhone
+  - From the 1Password logo in the upper-left corner of the 1Password app on iPhone, select “Scan QR Code…”
+  - Follow the instructions

 #### Adjust settings of 1Password
 Make 1Password active.